-Wu’er Kaixi was born in China in 1968, an Uyghur national.
+Wu’er Kaixi was born in China in 1968, a Uyghur national.
 He was one of the founders and key organizers of the 1989 Tiananmen student movement.
-Listed as number 2 on the Chinese government’s most wanted student leaders after the June 4th massacre, he fled the country and started his exile life.
-Currently, he lives in Taiwan, where he remains as an active human rights and democracy activist and a celebrated political commentator, and columnist.
-He serves as the General Secretary of the Taiwan Parliamentary Human Rights Commission, Emeritus Board member of the Reporters Without Borders, Honorary President of the Ilham Tohti Institute, Honorary Chairman for Campaign for Uyghurs.
+Listed as No. 2 on the Chinese government’s most wanted student leaders after the June 4 massacre, he fled the country and started his exile life.
+He lives in Taiwan, where he remains an active human rights and democracy activist as well as a celebrated political commentator and columnist.
+He serves as the general secretary of the Taiwan Parliamentary Human Rights Commission, emeritus board member of the Reporters Without Borders, honorary president of the Ilham Tohti Institute, and honorary chairman for Campaign for Uyghurs.